zrlio/disni/README.md

 1. After building DiSNI, make sure DiSNI and its dependencies are in the classpath (e.g., disni-1.0-jar-with-dependencies.jar).
 Also add the DiSNI test jar (disni-1.0-tests.jar) which includes the examples.
 2. Make sure libdisni and libaffinity are both part of the LD_LIBRARY_PATH
 3. Make sure the RDMA network interface is configured and up on the test machines (run ibv\_devices to see the list of RDMA NICs).
 If your machine does not have RDMA hardware, you can also use SoftiWARP from [Github](https://github.com/zrlio/softiwarp).
-4. Run the server\: java com.ibm.disni.examples.endpoints.read.JVerbsReadClient -a \<server IP\>
+4. Run the server\: java com.ibm.disni.examples.endpoints.read.JVerbsReadServer -a \<server IP\>
 5. Run the client\: java com.ibm.disni.examples.endpoints.read.JVerbsReadClient -a \<server IP\>

 ## What are Stateful Verb Calls (SVCs)